Agentic AI Security Reference Architecture (AAI-S RA)

 Supply-chain scanning (emerging)Aguara Watch (5 registries daily, SlowMist)ExploratoryExploratory — OpenClaw ecosystem; forward indicator for registry hygiene direction

-The data plane is the layer that took the most damage in Q1 2026: ClawHavoc (1,184 malicious skills), SANDWORM_MODE (npm worm into MCP), LiteLLM compromise.
-Defense requires registry → pre-install → checksum → cognitive-file integrity layered together.
+The data plane sustained the most damage in Q1 2026: ClawHavoc (1,184+ malicious skills), SANDWORM_MODE (npm worm into MCP), LiteLLM compromise.
+Defense requires registry, pre-install, checksum, and cognitive-file integrity controls layered together.

 6. Observability plane

-Glass-box visibility across the five upstream planes — OpenTelemetry gen_ai.* semantic conventions, agent-aware tracing, AI-SPM, agent behavioral monitoring, identity multiplexing in logs, SIEM / SOAR with agent playbooks, and AI red-teaming integration as a continuous feed rather than a point-in-time exercise.
+The Observability plane provides full-stack visibility across the five upstream planes.
+It implements OpenTelemetry gen_ai.* semantic conventions, agent-aware tracing, AI-SPM, agent behavioral monitoring, identity multiplexing in logs, and SIEM/SOAR with agent playbooks.
+It integrates AI red-teaming as a continuous feed rather than a point-in-time exercise.

 CapabilityReference implementationTypeStatus